yusufonaran0/Ultrasound-HS-SR04-BPA-DEL26-/README.md

 The objective of this project is to design and implement a **fully synchronous FPGA-based ultrasonic distance measurement system** using the **HC-SR04 / HS-SR04 sensor** on the **Nexys A7-50T board**, following a **modular and hierarchical Verilog design methodology**.

 The system performs real-time distance measurement by generating a trigger signal, capturing the returning echo pulse, and converting the measured time interval into a distance value, which is displayed on the onboard **multiplexed 7-segment display**.
+Additional outputs such as LEDs and a buzzer provide user feedback and system status indication.

 ---